niolabs/docs/docs/service-design-patterns/understanding-signals.md

 Signals are passed from block to block.
 You define your systems by designing how signals should move from block to block throughout the system.
 However, what is actually happening under the hood is that **lists** of signals are being passed between blocks.
 If a block notifies only one signal, then the next block will receive a list of signals that contains that signal.

 Lists of signals are an important concept to understand.
 Blocks will typically operate independently on an entire list of incoming signals.
 This means that blocks act on the entire list of incoming signals rather than the individual signals themselves.
-Another safe assumption is that if you get only one list of signals in you will get only one list of signals out.
+When a block only receives one list of signals as input, you can safely assume that you will only get one list of signals as output.

 For example, let's imagine a [filter block](https://github.com/nio-blocks/filter) that filters out a stream of odd numbers: